flatironinstitute/sciware/17_FICluster/main.md

 ## Slurm

 - How do you share a set of computational resources among cycle-hungry scientists?
   - With a job scheduler!
-Also known as a queue system.
+Also known as a queue system
 - Flatiron uses [Slurm](https://slurm.schedmd.com) to schedule jobs

 <img width="30%" src="./assets/Slurm_logo.png">